google/flax/docs/experimental/nnx/nnx_basics.md

 print(f'{counts = }')
 ```

+(NOTE: I found it a bit confusing that you can pass Variables to `split` in lieu of filters; perhaps if there was a `filters` kwarg would make it a bit clearer?)
 **Note**: filters must be exhaustive, if a Variable is not matched an error will be raised.

 As expected the `merge` and `update` methods naturally consume multiple States: